Imanmh369/internship-blog/week-3.md

 ## Wednesday
-I implemented the **Medium Bar**, a feature that visualizes the tools and materials most commonly used by artists.
-My initial design emphasized dominant tools, but I later adjusted it to also highlight minority tools, giving users a fuller picture.
-Additionally, I added an **image‑based feature**: when a user selects *Painting* from the classification dropdown and chooses an artist, the app extracts and displays the dominant colors from their artworks.
+Midweek, I focused on implementing the Medium Bar, a visualization that highlights the tools and materials most commonly used by artists.
+At first, I designed it to emphasize dominant tools, but I realized that this approach overlooked the less common, minority tools that also shaped artistic practice.
+I adjusted the feature so users could see both dominant and minority tools, providing a more complete picture.
+In addition, I added another interactive element: when a user selects Painting from the classification dropdown and chooses an artist, the app extracts and displays the dominant colors from their artworks.
+This tied back to my original image‑based idea while integrating it into the broader timeline project.

 <div align="center">
 <img width="1846"  alt="image" src="https://github.com/user-attachments/assets/60e42d44-9a0f-4070-859f-6caff121a08b" />